Senthilvelan/biograph_flutter/README.md

 # biograph

-biograph app for doc.
+Sample app for login, google login & registration with local storage (SP) for both android and iOS.

-## Getting Started
+## Getting Started GetX

 This project is a starting point for a Flutter application.